 You can find great deals like this for any airline (international flights too).
 Just google “[Name of Airline] credit card” and search for their sign-on bonus offer.

 This August, we are taking a 5 person-trip to Alaska.
 We will only be paying $200 in airfare for all five of us.
 I’ll have a write-up on how we plan to accomplish this in the next month or so.

 Should I buy whatever I can to get the points?

 No. Absolutely not.
-That’s batsh*t crazy.
 The only way for this to be worth it is if you ONLY pay for things that you normally would, and also pay off the card immediately.
 The moment you start to carry debt, this strategy is no longer worth it.

-Student Loans should be the exact same scenario as the one above.
+Should be the exact same scenario like the one above.

 This last one is one that I haven’t tried myself.
-But I don’t see why it wouldn’t work.
-It involves Cryptocurrency, but it doesn’t require you to own any coins.
+But I don’t see why it wouldn’t work, but it doesn’t require you to own any coins.
 Open a Coinbase account, deposit money into it via your Credit Card.
 Transfer it to their partner service GDAX.
 Then withdraw it back to your bank account and pay off your Credit Card.
 The reason for the transfer is so you don’t have to pay Coinbase’s fees.

 Will this affect my credit score?